openstax/napkin-notes/kef/hw-turn-in-behavior.md

 ## Features and Behaviors

 - Alpha
   - Turn in button is informational only.
 It doesn't prevent continued work.
+Name might change after user testing or might just be a page with information.
+  - Students do NOT see feedback while they are working the HW
   - HW is turned in automatically upon the due date
+    - The score shows on the dashboard
+    - Clicking the HW again will show feedback as you click through problems (like feedback)
-  - Student feedback is available at the due date and records when it is viewed.
+  - Student feedback is available at the due date and records when it is viewed. - Click on the HW link to view feedback (works just like i-reading)
 - MVP
  - When a student clicks on the feedback link for a particular HW for the first time, they get a message that the time they view the feedback is being recorded, it might affect ability to turn in late work, and lets them continue or cancel.
  - Students can work problems and change answers after the due date.